 In terms of discretionary international travel, restrictions began to ease in the late summer and early fall of 2021.
 In August 2021, the Canada-US border restrictions were eased and allowed for US citizens and permanent residents of the US, who meet specific criteria to qualify as fully vaccinated, to enter Canada for discretionary travel.
-Similarly, discretionary travel to Canada from other international destinations resumed in September 2021 as well, with similar requirements for those travelling from the US On November 8, 2021, the US reopened its land border to allow fully vaccinated Canadians to travel into the US for non-essential purposes.
-The recent easing of these restrictions is making it easier for discretionary travellers from outside Canada to visit, which is helping the tourism and hospitality industry.
+Similarly, discretionary travel to Canada from other international destinations resumed in September 2021 as well, with similar requirements for those travelling from the US.
+On November 8, 2021, the US reopened its land border to allow fully vaccinated Canadians to travel into the US for non-essential purposes.
+More recently in June 2022, the vaccination requirements for domestic and outbound travel were suspended.
+The continually easing of these restrictions is making it easier for discretionary travellers from inside and outside Canada to visit, which is helping the tourism and hospitality industry.

 Despite the reopenings and easing of restrictions, international travel to Canada continues to be significantly impacted by COVID-19.
 In 2019, Destination Canada reported there were close to 32.4 million international arrivals, or approximately 2.7 million per month.
 In 2021, Destination Canada reported that there were 4.3 million international arrivals, or approximately 0.4 million per month, which was 87% lower than 2019.
 However, with the easing of restrictions in the second half of 2021, international arrivals to Canada increased.
 Destination Canada reported that for Q4 2021 (their latest complete international arrivals information available), the number of international travellers to Canada was 2.0 million, which is close to a 370% increase compared to same period in 2020.
 That said, the international arrivals are still well below pre-pandemic levels.
-For example, Destination Canada reported that its Q4 2021 international arrivals were 70% less than Q4 2019 and also reported through its February 2022 infographic that overnight arrivals in February 2022 was 319,000 was 67% less than February 2019 but was actually 610% higher than February 2021.
+For example, Destination Canada reported that its Q4 2021 international arrivals were 70% less than Q4 2019 and also reported through its May 2022 infographic that overnight arrivals in May 2022 were one million, 48% less than May 2019, but actually significantly higher than May 2021, which only had 62,000 arrivals.
 The trend of international travels to Canada is expected to continue to increase.
 The easing of these restrictions, along with further gradual easing of additional restrictions, will impact tourism in Canada, but how much and how quickly is uncertain and could continue to have a material impact on the Company's attractions.